3D Printing: Checking For & Repairing Errors

 3D printer manufacturer, Formlabs, provides an overview of five (5) free STL repair tools and a text based Meshmixer tutorial offering 15 tips to edit and repair STL files.
 Maker's Muse has a an old, but still relevant, video tutorial Fixing Impossible STLs with Meshmixer.

-Autodesk is no long developing Meshmixer and is integrating its repair features into Fusion 360 (FREE for non-commercial hobbyists).
-Here's a YouTube video detailing how to repair mesh files in Fusion 360.
+Autodesk is no longer developing Meshmixer and is integrating its repair features into Fusion (FREE for non-commercial hobbyists).
+Here's a YouTube video detailing how to repair mesh files in Fusion.